 Psychotherapy is the process of helping individuals improve their mental health and general life functioning.
 It is sometimes called just "therapy" or "counseling" or even "life-coaching."

-There are many types of psychological therapies employed today--literally in the hundreds.
+There are literally hundreds of psychological therapies employed today.
 Dr. Minter believes that the most effective therapies are chosen based on several factors, including the scientific support for the therapy, the presenting issues of the client, the personal characteristics of the client, and how the client wishes to work.
-He is very collaborative in his approach.
+He is collaborative in his approach.

 Goals for change and growth are important, so Dr. Minter spends time with each client learning what they desire out of their time in therapy.
 Then, drawing from several different perspectives, he is able to tailor interventions to best fit client needs.
-For those interested in the specifics, Dr. Minter's approach is known as "integrative"--largely cognitive/behavioral with strong psychodynamic elements.
+For those interested in the specifics, Dr. Minter's approach is integrative, with some specific emphasis on sensorimotor and hypnotherapeutic elicitation perspectives.
 He regularly seeks feedback from clients concerning their experience of therapy and makes adjustments to maximize effectiveness.
-This feedback may be done formally through an instrument called the Outcome Rating Scale or informally.